MoOyeg/sno-disaster-recovery/README.md

 # 5. Deploy operators to both clusters
 ./ansible-runner.sh operators

-# 6. Submariner will automatically be deployed (different MetalLB subnets)
+# 6. MetalLB will be configured with cluster-specific IP ranges

 # 7. Deploy application to both clusters
 ./ansible-runner.sh deployapp